MWRuszczycky/defugger/README.md

 * Improve help strings and documentation.
 * Implement reloading of scripts.
-* Implement saving and loading debugger state.
-* Implement breaks when running the interpreter and loading the debugger.
 * Allow a wider range of BF formats and command naming dictionaries.
 * Write a better README.
 * Write more tests, especially for the editing transformations.